Kidswatter/Kidsybot/Commands-list.md

 * For YouTube playlists: `Gathering playlist information for <song count> songs.` + default output for standalone songs for first song (after fetching playlist is complete)

 ##### Arguments:
 * `<url>`: URL to play.
-This can be from a wide variety of sites, many sites supported by `youtube_dl` are supported by RhinoBot. [youtube_dl supported songs list](https://rg3.github.io/youtube-dl/supportedsites.html).
+This can be from a wide variety of sites, many sites supported by `youtube_dl` are supported by MusicBot. [youtube_dl supported songs list](https://rg3.github.io/youtube-dl/supportedsites.html).
 Will output help if omitted.

 ---